Viburnum: Cultivation and uses

 The cultivars 'Pragense' and 'Eskimo', of mixed or uncertain parentage, have won the Royal Horticultural Society's Award of Garden Merit.

 Other uses

 In prehistory, the long, straight shoots of some viburnums were used for arrow-shafts, as those found with Ötzi the Iceman.

-The fruit of some species (e.g. V. lentago) are edible and can be eaten either raw or for making jam, while other species (e.g. V. opulus) are mildly toxic and can cause vomiting if eaten in quantity.
+The fruit of some species (e.g., V. lentago) is edible and can be eaten either raw or for making jam.
+In contrast, other species (e.g., V. opulus) are mildly toxic and can cause vomiting if eaten in quantity.

 The bark of some species is used in herbal medicine, as an antispasmodic and to treat asthma.